SEL-Columbia/dropwizard-jobs/README.md

 * I hacked this in a few hours in the evening, so rather see it as a prototype.
 * Ask the community whether this is useful.
 It seems, it makes more sense that you use a DI container like Guice in order to inject daos or other persistence layers into the jobs, as you really want to do store stuff.

+# Dev Note

+* To create jar with all the dependencies locally run:
+`mvn clean compile package`

+* This will create jar in `target/`

 # Note
 This jar has third-party jars that require some signature files.
 So, you might get the following exception: